The TRUTH about those 'body image' style transformations?

 However, I maintain the same shape and the same amount of body fat/weight all year round REGARDLESS of these challenges I do to mix things up a little BUT also for research purposes.
 Learn more my recent challenge here:

 Final thought: Get clear clarity on what you want, why, and what you are prepared to do.
 If you are just starting out?
 Consider giving regular exercise and healthy balanced and sustainable eating (got to be sustainable) at least 3 months and get used to the fact that this is your new LIFESTYLE and once you stop you'll go back to where you started.

 It's a work that's never done, but it's so worth it!

 PS - Interested to learn more about the 5-pillar health longevity lifestyle system

-And healthy balanced sustainable/enjoyable eating
+And that healthy balanced sustainable/enjoyable eating

-Grab my no strings free guide: https://anybodyspt.lpages.co/wake-up-warrior-free-guide/
+Feel free to gran my no strings free personal blueprint: https://anybodyspt.lpages.co/wake-up-warrior-free-guide/